TheoGuyard/El0ps.jl/docs/src/manual/installation.md

 pkg> test El0ps
 ```

-The package can then be loaded with
+The package can then be loaded into a Julia script as follows:

 ```@example quickstart
 using El0ps